awsdocs/amazon-sagemaker-developer-guide/doc_source/define-pipeline.md

 ### Step 6: Define a CreateModelStep for Batch Transformation<a name="define-pipeline-create-model"></a>

+**Important**
+We recommend using [Model Step](build-and-manage-steps.md#step-type-model) to create models as of v2\.90\.0 of the SageMaker Python SDK\. `CreateModelStep` will continue to work in previous versions of the SageMaker Python SDK, but is no longer actively supported\.

 This section shows how to create a SageMaker model from the output of the training step\.
 This model is used for batch transformation on a new dataset\.
 This step is passed into the condition step and only executes if the condition step evaluates to `true`\.

 **To define a CreateModelStep for batch transformation**